 How do you get rid of clothes moths?
 It is a common question that pops up this time of year when people are sifting through their belongings for spring cleaning.
 Clothes moths are not a fun surprise to come across in your organizing, but there are steps you can take to rectify the situation and prevent damage in the future.
 Keep an eye out for holes in clothing and fabrics that have been stored in a dark space.
-Follow TNC Self Storage’s tips below on how to get rid of clothes moths and prevent them from finding their way into your storage unit.
+Follow TNC Self Storage’s tips below on how to get rid of clothes moths and prevent them from finding their way into your storage unit or other storage space.

 Do you actually have clothes moths?
 If you notice a moth in your home, do not worry right away.
 Many moths that might find their way into your home are after plants, not your clothing.
 Only two moth species are a threat to your clothes: the casemaking clothes moth and the webbing clothes moth—both a yellow or gray color, about 1 cm long.

 Next, look for holes.
 You will be able to identify a clothes moth by the web left behind on the material.
 The moths’ babies are actually the root of the problem, not the adult moths.
 They prefer dark, humid spaces and prefer to eat materials like wool, cashmere, and fur that come from animals.

 OK, so you’ve identified the clothes moths.
 Now what?

 For materials that unfortunately were damaged past the point of repair, you should throw them away.
 Materials with only slight damages can be salvaged with a wash using warm water or dry cleaning.
 Always check the tags on your clothes before attempting to wash them.

 You will also want to clean your storage space, whether that be a closet, attic, basement, or storage unit.
 Vacuum the area and immediately throw away the vacuum bag.
 If you are dealing with a carpeted space, it may also be worth it to steam clean the area for safe measures.